Raghunaths834/Atliq-Hardware-Finance-Supply-Chain-Analytics/README.md

 Atliq operates in the hardware industry, selling gadgets to various customers like Croma, BestBuy, Amazon, Staples, Flipkart, etc. Customers, in this context, refer to direct customers of Atliq, while consumers are the end users who consume the products.
 Atliq has a manufacturing unit and distributes its hardware gadgets to different customers across various countries.
 The company utilizes two types of platforms and three channels (Retailer, Direct, Distributors) for product sales.

-## Profit & Loss Analysis

-Let's delve into the profit and loss analysis of Atliq Hardware using an example:

- * Atliq sells a mouse to Croma for $30.

- * A pre-invoice deduction of $2 is applied, resulting in a Net Invoice Sales of $28.

- * Croma offers promotional discounts to consumers, facilitated by Atliq.

- * Various post-invoice deductions, such as festival sales discounts, platform fees, and performance rebates, are applied to the Net Invoice Sales.

- * The final Net Sales are obtained by deducting the post-invoice deduction amount from Net Invoice Sales.

- * The Cost of Goods Sold (COGS), including manufacturing cost, freight cost, and other expenses, is deducted from Net Sales to calculate Gross Margin.

- * Atliq's profit margin is determined as a percentage of Net Sales.

 ## Database Structure